Perl5-Alien/Alien-Build-Plugin-Fetch-CurlCommand/README.md

 # DESCRIPTION

+**NOTE**: This distribution has been merged into [Alien::Build](https://metacpan.org/pod/Alien::Build).
+See here:
+[https://github.com/Perl5-Alien/Alien-Build](https://github.com/Perl5-Alien/Alien-Build).
+This version is no longer maintained.

 This plugin provides a fetch based on the `curl` command.
 It works with other fetch plugins (that is, the first one which succeeds will be used).
 Most of the time the best plugin to use will be [Alien::Build::Plugin::Download::Negotiate](https://metacpan.org/pod/Alien::Build::Plugin::Download::Negotiate), but for some SSL bootstrapping